-A change in the certification requirements made in the 2011 Code allows UK registered pharmacists to certify promotional material in lieu of a medical practitioner (Clause 14.1).
-Previously they could certify in this regard only to a limited extent and then only under the direction of a medical practitioner.
+A change in the certification requirements made in the 2014 Code allows pharmacists registered in the UK to certify all material in lieu of a medical practitioner.
+Previously they could certify all materials other than those covered by Clause 14.3.